vsergeev/luaradio/website/new-to-sdr.md

 #### Getting a License

-In the United States, amateur radio licenses come in three levels: Technician Class, General Class, and Extra Class.
+In the United States, amateur radio licenses come in three levels: Technician Class, General Class, and Amateur Extra Class.
 The Technician license grants transmit privileges on all amateur radio bands above 30 MHz, whereas the higher license levels grant transmit privileges on progressively more spectrum in the lower frequency HF band.
 The Technician license can be obtained by scoring 75% or better on a 35 question multiple choice exam, and costs about $15 to take.
 These tests are not difficult to pass, as the question and answer pools for each level are published in advance.